DannyAzoro/sockshop-capstone/README.md

 # Visualizing the project - Steps from start to finish with pictures
-1. Create an ec2 in AWS with a VPC having an inbound (Ingress) rule allowing All traffic, Port 22, Port 443 and Port 80 while also having an Outbound (Egress) rule allowing All traffic on ipv4 and ipv6.
+1. Create an ec2 instance on AWS with a VPC having an inbound (Ingress) rule allowing All traffic, Port 22, Port 443 and Port 80 while also having an Outbound (Egress) rule allowing All traffic on ipv4 and ipv6.

-2. Clone the repository from github basically to run the istaller.sh with its dependences using the following command (./installer.sh)
+2. Clone the repository from github basically to run the istaller.sh with its dependencies using the following command (./installer.sh)
 ![clone the repo](/capstone-images/capstone%201.png)

 ![run./installer.sh](/capstone-images/capstone%202.png)